Do you have these conditions or symptoms?

 We have listed the most common dental conditions/symptoms to guide you for the possible dental care solutions.

-Teeth are remarkably strong, but they can chip, crack, or break.
-When a tooth chips or breaks, it may not hurt.
+Teeth are remarkably strong, but they can decay,chip, crack, or break.
+When a tooth chips or breaks, it may or may not hurt.
 However, your tongue usually feels the sharp area quite quickly.
-Minor tooth fractures usually don’t cause pain, but if a large piece of the tooth breaks off, it can hurt.
-The nerve inside the tooth may be damaged.
+Minor tooth fractures usually don’t cause pain, but if a large piece of the tooth breaks off, pain is inevitable.
+Attending to the tooth at the earliest would reduce the risk of nerve damage.

-Pain from a broken or cracked tooth may be constant or may come and go.
-Many people feel pain when they chew because chewing puts pressure on the fractured tooth fragment
+Pain from a broken or cracked tooth may be constant or intermittant.
+Many people feel pain when they chew because chewing puts pressure on the fractured tooth fragment.

 Symptoms